lovebc/lovebc.github.io/_data/README.md

 The URL for the DOI.
 Please note this is the URL to the DOI, so it must start with ```http://``` and correctly resolve.

 ### PDF Link
-The URL for downloading PDF.
+The URL for downloading the PDF.
 Please note this is the URL to the PDF, so it must start with ```http://``` and correctly resolve.

 ### Editors
 The names of the editors if the output appears in a book or conference proceedings — currently not used, so not displayed on the website.